Spica-Vir/HPC-job-submission/Imperial-HPC-Job-Submission/README.md

 ### Use commands

 After configuration, commands to generate the corresponding job submission file (qsub file) are defined in `~/.bashrc`.
 It is important to **rerun the `source ~/.bashrc`** command every time the user logs in.
 Detailed definitions of commands can be found in the previous section and by `HELPcrys17` command.
 For example, the following command generates and submits a qsub file for input file 'mgo.d12'.
 The job uses 1 node and the number of CPUs per node is read from the `NCPU_PER_NODE` keyword in settings file.
-The maximum time allowance for this job is 1 hour。
+The maximum time allowance for this job is 1 hour.

 ``` console
 ~$ Pcrys17 -in mgo.d12 -nd 1 -wt 01:00